janaom/datacamp-professional-data-engineer-in-python/introduction-to-docker/README.md

 ![image](https://github.com/user-attachments/assets/dd032183-4c79-4cf4-9970-96907de65696)

-## Exercise

-Pulling a specific tag
+## Exercise: Pulling a specific tag

 You were helping a colleague by looking at an issue they were having with installing some of their tools on the ubuntu image.
 You couldn't reproduce the issues so far, and just realized you might be trying on a different version of Ubuntu.